 I tried to post this on New Year's Eve but Blogger was sketching out and it wouldn't work - so much for my end of year list going up on the very last day but hey-ho, it's all still relevant.
 Twas another cracking year for books and music with much eager devouring afoot.
-Slightly less so for films, personally: only made it to the flicks once, to see Arrival (which was very good and refreshingly, if at times disarmingly concise) but I didn't seem to see that many anywhere this year.
-I did especially enjoy watching Mr.Turner, though, and I took far more pleasure than I should have done in watching Percy Jackson and the Lightning Thief.
+Slightly less so for films, personally: only made it to the flicks twice, to see Arrival (which was very good and refreshingly, if at times disarmingly concise) and the slightly older, but utterly sublime Song of the Sea - a magical, beautiful film.
+I also greatly enjoyed watching Mr.Turner, and I took far more pleasure than I should have done in watching Percy Jackson and the Lightning Thief.
 Tale of Tales was another good'n - flawed, but highly enjoyable and atmospheric.

 As an avid reader of fiction I'm well used to finshing books with a distinct air of frustration, from either fizzling-out non-endings or otherwise unsatisfactory conclusions, but reading The Miniaturist followed by His Bloody Project proved a cruel double whammy.
 Both cracking books but somewhat ruined by expectations not being realised (in the latter case I was bloody certain the granny would have a pivotal part to play and change everything but she never got mentioned again and the book just plodded on to its conclusion.
 I'm not saying every book needs a pivotal granny but in this case everything seemed to be building towards it - a missed trick if ever there was one.

 Still, you can't go wrong with with William Boyd, and Sweet Caress was the best of the new books I read this year.
 He just maintains such a high standard, even with a distinst break from the norm such as this one - a thoroughly refreshing read (not to mention a brave conceit) from one of the finest novelists around.